gjtorikian/html-proofer/README.md

 Note: since `url_swap` is a bit special, you'll pass in a pair of `RegEx:String` values.
 `htmlproofer` will figure out what you mean.

-#### Using through Docker

-If you have trouble with (or don't want to) install Ruby/Nokogiri, the command-line tool can be run through Docker.
-See [html-proofer-docker](https://github.com/18F/html-proofer-docker) for more information.

 ### Using with Jekyll

 Want to use HTML Proofer with your Jekyll site?
 Awesome.
 Simply add `gem 'html-proofer'`